 Overseas travel suspension

 You can put your policy on hold for a period of two to 24 months if you're travelling overseas.

 We’ll need proof of your travel dates, including your full name and the dates you leave and re-enter Australia.

-We will remind you to resume your cover around the expected date of resumption.
-To resume your cover you’ll need to get in touch with us within 30 days of getting home.
+Your policy will not resume automatically when you return - you’ll need to get in touch with us within 30 days of getting home to reactivate your policy.

 Important information about suspending your policy